oren/website-generator/README.md

 # Website Generator
-This is a static site generator
+This is a static site generator.
+It creates html files based on markdown.

 ## How does it work?
 It creates html file for each markdown file it finds in a given folder.